Lab alumni

 Cierla McGuire, BA, Biology May 2016

 Cierla developed oligos to identify members of the genus Ambystoma found in central Kentucky and field tested them in local breeding sites.
 Her work, titled "Use of eDNA to detect salamander species in lentic habits in central Kentucky (Jessamine County)," placed third in the undergraduate poster competition at the 2015 KY Academy of Science meeting.
+She is a coauthor from a publication in Conservation Genetics Resources that resulted from this work, available here: Brammell et al. 2023.

 Trevor Smith, BA, Biology, December 2015